sizezero/dice-probabilities/README.md

 1. To remove a die from the dice set, press the die that is in the target that dice set. (just above the answer percentage)

 2. To display a detailed graph of the results, press the background graph (any part of the display that is not a button)

+3. Press the target ( >= 10 ) to cycle through several large target values.

 ## Tutorial